 Forensic Science Assessments: A Quality and Gap Analysis

-With funding from the Laura and John Arnold Foundation, AAAS conducted an analysis of the underlying scientific bases for the forensic tools and methods currently used in the criminal justice system.
-This project evaluated the scientific underpinnings of forensic practices, and, where these fall short, recommended a research agenda for the field.
+AAAS conducted an analysis of the underlying scientific bases for the forensic tools and methods currently used in the criminal justice system.
+The project evaluated the scientific underpinnings the forensic community relies on to support their practices and, where these fall short, recommended areas requiring further study.
+This "gap analysis" produced a research agenda that will serve as the basis for arriving at forensic methods that will inspire greater confidence in our criminal justice system.

 About the Project